Zambia denies report it shuttered Konkola Copper Mines

 Zambia's economy is heavily reliant on mining, making the sector highly politicised especially as the country heads into a general election in three months' time.

-(Reporting by Chris Mfula in Lusaka, Writing by Helen Reid, Editing by)
+(Reporting by Chris Mfula in Lusaka, Writing by Helen Reid, Editing by Elaine Hardcastle)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))